 However, that’s not to say everything went according to plan.
 As the years went by, limitations in our v2 API became apparent.
 Since it shares a backend with our own consumer applications, internal and external functionality becomes heavily coupled.
 Some endpoints contain dozens of optional parameters that can alter behavior in significant ways – most of which exist to support the 10+ years of features developed for our own apps that didn’t make sense to release in the public API.
 Each of those added implementation and maintenance complexity, making it difficult to isolate external traffic from our own.

-This challenge became increasingly clear as Foursquare sought to build out a globally distributed API presence to better support developers and users outside the U.S. Decoupling external and first-party use cases would make deploying our backend infrastructure around the globe drastically simpler, and allow us new methods of granting access to the API that weren’t tied to the concept of a Foursquare app user.
+This challenge became increasingly clear as Foursquare sought to build out a globally distributed API presence to better support developers and users outside the U.S. Decoupling external and first-party use cases would make deploying our backend infrastructure around the globe drastically simpler, and allow us new methods of granting access to the API that wasn’t tied to the concept of a Foursquare app user.

 We also wanted to revisit our API framework itself: a set of internal libraries built on top of Twitter’s Finagle framework.
 It has served us well over the years and even now we have no plans to abandon it as long as our v2 API exists.
 However, a decade is an eternity in software engineering and there was a strong desire to explore the advances made in off-the-shelf frameworks in the meantime.
 Standards like OpenAPI, which would allow us to better ensure our public documentation was accurate and up to date, were also still in their infancy when our v2 API was created.
 With any luck, we’d find a modern platform to build upon that would serve us well for another 10 years.